cesbo/libdvb/README.md

 # libdvb

-libdvb is an interface library to DVB devices via Linux DVB-API v5.
+libdvb is an interface library for DVB-API v5 devices in Linux.

 Supports three types of delivery systems: